-Without loss of generality we may concentrate on the Earth component, which is denoted by $L_E$ and is diffeomorphic to $\Bbb{T}^2 \setminus \gamma_{\text{Lya}}$.
-The Lyapunov orbit has some rational slope on the torus.
+\textit{Case 1.
+The hyperbolic orbit $\gamma^{\text{hyp}}$}\\ Recall that the corresponding atom is the type $B$ whose singular fiber, denoted by $L$, is homeomorphic to the union of two two-dimensional tori attached along a single periodic orbit which is in this case the hyperbolic orbit $\gamma^{\text{hyp}}$.
+A manifold $L \setminus \gamma^{\text{hyp}}$ consists of two connected components, where each of them is diffeomorphic to the two-torus minus a periodic orbit: one is around the Earth and the other is around the Moon.
+Here we consider only the component near the Earth, which is abbreviated by $L_E \cong \Bbb{T}^2 \setminus \gamma^{\text{hyp}}$.
+For the component near the Moon, the same argument also holds.
+Since $\gamma^{\text{hyp}}$ is periodic, it has some rational slope on the torus.
 We then observe that on $L_E$ there exist no periodic orbits.
-Otherwise, all periodic orbits have the same rational slope with the Lyapunov orbit, but this is not the case in view of the symmetry associated with the integral $G$.
+Otherwise, all periodic orbits have the same rational slope with $\gamma^{\text{hyp}}$, but this is not the case in view of the symmetry associated with the integral $G$.
 Therefore, every orbit on $L_E$ is of irrational slope and hence is dense.
-This implies that every orbit converges asymptotically to the Lyapunov orbit in both directions, namely all the orbits on $L_E$ are homoclinic orbits.
-This also shows that the unstable and stable manifolds of $L_{\text{Lya}}$ coincide with each other.
-In particular, these results also hold for the Moon component.
-Since the argument so far is independent of the choices of $c \in (c_J, c_h)$ and $\mu \in (0,1)$, this proves the first assertion of Theorem \ref{thm:homo}.
-In Fig. \ref{minusfig} we illustrate the atom $B$ associated with the Lyapunov orbit.
+This implies that every orbit converges asymptotically to $\gamma^{\text{hyp}}$ in both directions, namely all orbits on $L_E$ are homoclinic orbits.

+\textit{Case 2.
+The double-collision orbit $\gamma^{\text{dou}}$}\\ In this case we also have the atom $B$.
+The argument given in the previous case carries over to this case and hence there exist homoclinic orbits to $\gamma^{\text{dou}}$.